ShalokShalom/bomi/src/mpv/DOCS/man/lua.rst

 When the player quits, all scripts will be asked to terminate.
 This happens via a ``shutdown`` event, which by default will make the event loop return.
-If your script got into an endless loop, mpv will probably behave fine during playback, but it won't terminate when quitting, because it's waiting on your script.
+If your script got into an endless loop, mpv will probably behave fine during playback (unless the player is suspended, see ``mp.suspend``), but it won't terminate when quitting, because it's waiting on your script.

 Internally, the C code will call the Lua function ``mp_event_loop`` after loading a Lua script.
 This function is normally defined by the default prelude